dcdpr/did-btcr2/mdbook/src/beacons/aggregate-beacons.md

 This response SHOULD be sent over a secure communication channel and MAY be signed.

-Once responses for an advertisement are collected, the [Aggregation Service] can prepare a candidate [Beacon Signal] for confirmation by the cohort.
+Once responses to an update opportunity are collected, the [Aggregation Service] can prepare a candidate [Beacon Signal] for confirmation by the cohort.

 ### Step 3: Aggregate & Request Signal Confirmation

-Once the [Aggregation Service] has received responses to an advertisement from all [Aggregation Participants][Aggregation Participant] in the [Aggregation Cohort], it aggregates the update announcements into an [Unsigned Beacon Signal].
+Once the [Aggregation Service] has received responses to an update opportunity from all [Aggregation Participants][Aggregation Participant] in the [Aggregation Cohort], it aggregates the update announcements into an [Unsigned Beacon Signal].
 All [Aggregation Participants][Aggregation Participant] MUST respond.
 The [Aggregation Service] needs every update/no-update decision and every MuSig2 nonce to build the complete signal payloads and the `n-of-n` aggregated nonce.
 It then sends this signal, along with the information required to confirm its construction, to each [Aggregation Participant].
 The [Aggregation Service] also combines the MuSig2 nonces from each [Aggregation Participant] following the nonce aggregation algorithm in {{#cite BIP327}}.

 Aggregation of updates into a [Beacon Signal] depends on the type of [BTCR2 Beacon].